How to reduce feedback

-* Put the mic closer to your instrument so the mic will pick up a louder sound.
-For example, you might use a clip-on mic which is very close.
-Close mic placement can alter the timbre that the mic picks up, but some mics are pre-equalized to compensate.
+* Put the mic close to your instrument so the mic will pick up a louder sound.
+Our clip-on mics are as close as possible..
+Close mic placement can alter the timbre that the mic picks up, but our mics compensate for that with an internal EQ circuit.

-* When playing through an amp, place the amp a little behind you and to the left so your body blocks the feedback, but you don't block the amp's sound from the audience.
+* When playing through an amp, place the amp a little behind you and to the left so your body blocks the feedback.
 Or place the amp in front of you, close to the audience.
 Then the audience will hear a louder, clearer sound without you having to turn up the volume so much.

 * Try to play a little louder and turn down your amp to compensate.